Costa Rica Travel Tips

 I’ll be writing a more detailed post about my trip soon, so don’t forget to check back for it, or subscribe to be notified by email.

-Here are 7 Hot Tips for your trip to Costa Rica:
+Here are 7 Hot Costa Rica Travel Tips:

 Hot Tip 1: Take & USE Sunscreen